Jarlskov/url-builder-for-analytics/readme.txt

 3. Form for generating any tracking URL you would want.

 == Changelog ==

+= 1.1.2 =
+ * Fix bug where wrong URLs were generated if permalinks were too long.

 = 1.1.1 =
  * Allow generating share links before publishing a post.